Followers

 Professional Soldier

-Friedrich Baum was commander of a rare commodity in North America, a cavalry regiment.
-In this case, the Dragoon Regiment Prinz Ludwig, better known as the Brunswick Dragoons.
-The regiment's name came from its benefactor (the person who raised and equipped it), Prinz Ludwig Ernst, younger brother of Duke Karl, ruler of Brunswick.
+Friedrich Baum commanded a rare commodity in North America—a cavalry regiment.
+In this case, it was the Dragoon Regiment Prinz Ludwig, better known as the Brunswick Dragoons.
+The regiment's name came from its benefactor, Prinz Ludwig Ernst, the younger brother of Duke Karl, who ruled Brunswick.
 The Prinz Ludwig regiment was one of seven hired by the King of England from the Duke of Brunswick.
-The others were infantry: four musketeers, one grenadier, and one jaeger regiment.
-The Duchy of Brunswick (Braunschweig) is a north German principality that provided a crack professional army to allies like Prussia or friends with hard cash, like Britain.
+The other six were infantry units: four musketeer regiments, one grenadier regiment, and one jaeger regiment.
+The Duchy of Brunswick (Braunschweig) is a northern German principality that provided a skilled professional army to allies like Prussia or generous supporters like Britain.

 A Storied Regiment

-The regiment was raised in 1688 and designated a dragoon regiment in 1772.
-It consisted of four troops at full strength, totaling 330 officers and other ranks.
-These imposing horsemen wore bicorne hats and bright blue jackets and carried carbines and sabers.
-Although they had swords, dragoons were mounted infantry who rode into battle and then dismounted to fight as infantry with light muskets or carbines.
-It was assumed that the unit would require its mounts while in Canada, but they did not, and later, many exchanged their heavy boots for shoes with black gaiters.
+The regiment was established in 1688 and was officially classified as a dragoon regiment in 1772.
+It was made up of four troops at full strength, totaling 330 officers and enlisted soldiers.
+These impressive horse soldiers wore bicorne hats and bright blue jackets, armed with carbines and sabers.
+Although they carried swords, dragoons were mounted infantry who rode into battle and dismounted to fight as infantry with light muskets or carbines.
+It was assumed that the unit would need their horses while in Canada, but they did not, and later many swapped their heavy boots for shoes with black gaiters.

-Typical for the time, the commander was a colonel who did not actually lead the unit – Oberst Friedrich von Riedesel.
-Instead, the lieutenant colonel (Oberstleutnant) commanded.
-Von Riedesel would be promoted to major general and given command of the entire Brunswick contingent, which was "leased" to King George to serve as auxiliaries to the British Army during the American Revolutionary War under the treaty of 1776 between Great Britain and the Principality of Brunswick-Wolfenbüttel.
+Typical of the time, the commander was a colonel who did not actually lead the unit—Oberst Friedrich von Riedesel.
+Instead, the lieutenant colonel (Oberstleutnant) was in command.
+Von Riedesel was later promoted to major general and given command of the entire Brunswick contingent, which was "leased" to King George to serve as auxiliaries to the British Army during the American Revolutionary War under the 1776 treaty between Great Britain and the Principality of Brunswick-Wolfenbüttel.

 Vague Origins

-Friedrich Baum was born in 1727, but his birthplace is unknown.
-Little is known of Friedrich Baum's background, but he was a tough, professional officer from the tiny principality ruled by Friedrich Graf zu Schaumburg-Lippe-Bueckeburg.
-Young Baum rose to captain of the Graf's Carabiner Corps, an elite body of troops.
-He had fought in some engagements during the Seven Years' War in Europe but had little battlefield command experience before serving in the American Revolution.
+Friedrich Baum was born in 1727, but his exact birthplace is unknown.
+Little is known about Baum's background, but he was a tough, professional officer from the small principality ruled by Friedrich Graf zu Schaumburg-Lippe-Bueckeburg.
+Young Baum rose to become captain of the Graf's Carabiner Corps, an elite troop unit.
+He fought in some battles during the Seven Years' War in Europe but had little battlefield command experience before serving in the American Revolution.

 A New Allegiance, A New World

-Baum switched his service to the Duke of Brunswick in 1762 and, by 1776, had risen to lieutenant colonel.
-Baum and the Brunswick Dragoon Regiment departed the German duchy in February 1776 as part of two Brunswick divisions hired to fight the United States under the now General Friedrich von Riedesel.
+Baum transferred his service to the Duke of Brunswick in 1762 and, by 1776, had become a lieutenant colonel.
+Baum and the Brunswick Dragoon Regiment left the German duchy in February 1776 as part of two Brunswick divisions hired to fight the United States under the now General Friedrich von Riedesel.

-After arriving in Quebec, the Brunswickers helped Governor Guy Carleton police up the Americans struggling to retreat to New York.
-In the summer of 1777, Baum's regiment was assigned to the army of General John Burgoyne, which was getting ready for a significant campaign in New York's Lake Champlain region.
+After arriving in Quebec, the Brunswickers assisted Governor Guy Carleton in policing the Americans who were struggling to retreat to New York.
+In the summer of 1777, Baum's regiment was assigned to the army of General John Burgoyne, which was preparing for an important campaign in the Lake Champlain region of New York.

 Northern Invasion

-The invasion kicked off in late June and started well with a rapid advance down Lake Champlain, taking the massive Fort Ticonderoga by a coup de main and a pursuit of the rapidly dispersing rebel army.
-But by August, Burgoyne's forces began to slow and tire in heavily wooded, inhospitable terrain.
-More urgently, the supply line became overextended, and the army faced shortages.
-Intelligence reports informed Burgoyne of Loyalists rallying to the king and the availability of livestock and foodstuffs just a few miles away at Bennington in the New Hampshire Grants – a disputed territory straddling New York and New Hampshire that would become Vermont.
+The invasion began in late June and started strongly with a quick advance along Lake Champlain, capturing the large Fort Ticonderoga through a surprise attack and pursuing the rapidly retreating rebel army.
+However, by August, Burgoyne's forces started to slow down and become exhausted in dense, difficult terrain.
+More critically, the supply line became overextended, and the army ran out of supplies.
+Intelligence reports told Burgoyne that Loyalists were rallying to the king and that livestock and food were only a few miles away at Bennington in the New Hampshire Grants – a disputed area stretching between New York and New Hampshire that would later become Vermont.

 A Special Mission

-Burgoyne directed Baum to lead 800 men through the Grants, seize cattle and horses, and recruit the numerous Loyalist sympathizers in the region.
-Baum's men marched east on 11 August 1777.
-In addition, his more than 374 Brunswick Dragoons, some 50 Jaegers, 30 artillerymen, 300 Loyalists, Canadians, and Indians set off on what was expected to be a simple mission.
+Burgoyne ordered Baum to lead 800 men through the Grants, seize cattle and horses, and rally the many Loyalist sympathizers in the area.
+Baum's men marched east on August 11, 1777.
+Additionally, his force, which included over 374 Brunswick Dragoons, about 50 Jaegers, 30 artillerymen, along with 300 Loyalists, Canadians, and Indians, set out on what was expected to be a straightforward mission.

-True to his Seven Year War experience and European training, Baum proceeded slowly through the rough and wooded terrain.
-He would occasionally halt the column to dress and realign the ranks.
-But time was not of the essence as Baum was told.
-The numerous Loyalists in the region would be rallying to him.
-Unfortunately, word of the Iroquois depredations against the settlers had the opposite effect.
-Loyalists did not turn out, but the Patriots were rallying.
+True to his Seven Years War experience and European training, Baum moved slowly through the rough, wooded terrain.
+He would occasionally stop the column to dress the ranks and realign them.
+But time was not a major concern, as Baum was told.
+The numerous Loyalists in the area were expected to rally to him.
+Unfortunately, word of the Iroquois attacks on the settlers had the opposite effect.
+Loyalists did not show up, but the Patriots were rallying.

 Rebel Resistance

-This became obvious the next day when a force of rebels engaged Baum's column in a firefight at Cambridge.
+This became clear the next day when a group of rebels engaged Baum's column in a firefight at Cambridge.
 His "spider-sense" tingling, the cautious Baum sent Burgoyne a request for reinforcements.
-He also expressed frustration that Loyalist bands had not rallied to him as expected.
+He also expressed frustration that Loyalist bands had not rallied to him as he expected.
 What to do?
 Dig in, of course.
-He had his men throw up several redoubts east of Bennington and waited for his reinforcements and the situation to develop.
+He had his men build several redoubts east of Bennington and waited for reinforcements and for the situation to unfold.

 Rising Tide

-Unfortunately, his redoubts were separated to the point they could not provide mutual support.
-And although some Loyalists had come into his camp to join his column, there were rebel spies among them.
-And two American forces were making ready to pounce on Baum's exposed position.
-The spies soon reported back on details of Baum's defenses.
-Some 2,000 rebels, mostly New Hampshire militia under John Stark and Seth Warner's Green Mountain Boys, were ready to deploy against Baum's positions.
-Stark pushed units around Baum's flanks and nearly surrounded him, and on the morning of 16 August, Stark gave the order to attack.
+Unfortunately, his redoubts were so spread out that they could not support each other.
+Although some Loyalists had come into his camp to join his column, there were rebel spies among them.
+Two American forces were also preparing to attack Baum's exposed position.
+The spies soon relayed details about Baum's defenses.
+About 2,000 rebels, mostly New Hampshire militia under John Stark and Seth Warner's Green Mountain Boys, were ready to strike against Baum's positions.
+Stark pushed units around Baum's flanks and nearly surrounded him, and on the morning of August 16, Stark ordered the attack.

 Shock and Awe in the Grants

 The veteran Baum was caught off guard by the speed and shock of the rebel attack.
-The Brunswick Dragoons and other Germans fought back fiercely, expertly using their redoubts.
-But they fell for a ruse by Stark, who deliberately sent units out to draw the defenders' fire and cause them to waste a scarce powder and ball.
+The Brunswick Dragoons and other Germans fought back fiercely, skillfully using their redoubts.
+But they fell for a trick by Stark, who deliberately sent units out to draw the defenders' fire and deplete their scarce powder and balls.
 When the defenders' volleys began to weaken, the Americans advanced and took the redoubts one at a time.

 Last Redoubt

-Baum, commanding the last redoubt, assessed his situation.
-The rebels were swarming and peppering them with constant fire.
-The air hummed with the sound of musket balls, and the hollering of angry rebels fired up for the final blow.
+Baum, commanding the last stronghold, assessed his situation.
+The rebels swarmed and peppered them with constant fire.
+The air hummed with the sound of musket balls, and the hollering of angry rebels fired up for the final attack.
 Most of his Loyalist and Indian allies had fled.
 It was down to him and the dragoons.
-The professionals who followed him across the deadly battlefields of Europe and a vast ocean now faced a land and a people even more menacing.
+The professionals who had followed him across the deadly battlefields of Europe and across a vast ocean now faced a land and a people even more threatening.

 Desperate Gambit

-With ammunition almost depleted, surrounded, and outnumbered three to one, our bold dragoon realized his hopeless position and turned to a desperate measure.
-His surviving dragoons drew their long sabers.
-Although they lacked horses, they had gravity!
-Blades glinting against the sun, the tall, mustached warriors in pale blue charged downhill upon the startled Americans.
-Seven stout-hearted dragoons slashed their way out and eventually limped into Fort George.
-Unfortunately, our bold dragoon was not among them.
-Oberstleutnant Braun took a musket ball, fell into rebel hands, and died in the American camp on 18 August.
+With ammunition nearly exhausted, surrounded, and outnumbered three to one, our brave dragoon recognized his dire situation and resorted to a desperate measure.
+His remaining dragoons drew their long sabers.
+Although they had no horses, they had gravity!
+Blades shining in the sun, the tall, mustached warriors in pale blue charged downhill at the startled Americans.
+Seven brave dragoons fought their way out and eventually limped into Fort George.
+Sadly, our brave dragoon was not among them.
+Oberstleutnant Braun took a musket ball, was captured by the rebels, and died in the American camp on August 18.

 Battle Lost

-The final musket shots grew still at dusk.
-The expected reinforcements, a force of Brunswick jaegers and grenadiers under Lieutenant Colonel Heinrich von Breymann, arrived too late to save the day.
-Some accounts say Breymann detested Baum and proceeded at a pace of under a mile an hour, but the terrain and other factors might account for this.
-Breymann himself would fall in battle a few months later - shot by his own men!
-Yes, "fragging" was a thing in the 18th century and throughout military history.
+The final musket shots fell silent at dusk.
+The anticipated reinforcements, a force of Brunswick jaegers and grenadiers under Lieutenant Colonel Heinrich von Breymann, arrived too late to turn the tide.
+Some accounts say Breymann disliked Baum and moved at a pace of less than a mile an hour, but the terrain and other factors could explain this.
+Breymann himself would be killed in action a few months later - shot by his own men!
+Yes, "fragging" was a real thing in the 18th century and throughout military history.

 Campaign Lost

 The impact of Baum's defeat cannot be overstated.
-More than 700 soldiers of Baum's command were taken prisoner or missing.
-Pretty much the whole lot.
-American casualties were about 70.
+Over 700 soldiers from Baum's command were either taken prisoner or reported missing—almost the entire force.
+American casualties numbered around 70.

-The failed expedition meant Burgoyne lacked enough food, supplies, and draft animals for the ongoing struggle at Saratoga – not to mention the lack of a corps of professional soldiers.
+The failed expedition meant Burgoyne lacked enough food, supplies, and draft animals for the ongoing fight at Saratoga—not to mention the absence of a corps of professional soldiers.
 The Indian allies lost confidence in Burgoyne's chances of success and began to drift away, leaving Burgoyne without native "cavalry" to scout and screen in the vast New York wilderness.

 Legacy

 So our bold dragoon's legacy is not a good one.
-Baum's first experience at an independent command became his last.
+Baum's first experience leading an independent command became his last.
 He did his duty, but his mission failed.
-Yet our bold dragoon gave the last full measure.
-I believe, in some way, as a professional officer, he may have preferred to give it than face the shame of defeat at the hands of rebels.
+Still, our bold dragoon gave the last full measure.
+I believe, in some way, as a professional officer, he might have preferred to give his all than face the shame of defeat at the hands of rebels.

-They buried Lieutenant Colonel Friedrich Baum on the north bank of the Walloomsac River, the precise spot unknown.
-He died in a nearby house, which was razed around 1870.
-A marker erected at the site of the house in 1927 by the Sons of the American Revolution is the only link to the man whose demise may have meant the beginning of the turning point in the American War for Independence.
+They buried Lieutenant Colonel Friedrich Baum on the north bank of the Walloomsac River, though the exact spot is unknown.
+He died in a nearby house that was torn down around 1870.
+A marker placed at the site of the house in 1927 by the Sons of the American Revolution serves as the only connection to the man whose death may have marked the start of a turning point in the American War for Independence.